jankoczanik/word-game/README.md

 You: e\
 Bot: s

-You are unable to add any more letters while it still stays a valid english word, so you **lose**.
+You are unable to add any more letters while keeping it a valid English word, so you **lose**.

 ## Requirements: